awsdocs/amazon-opensearch-service-developer-guide/doc_source/fgac-walkthrough-basic.md

-# Tutorial: Internal user database and HTTP basic authentication<a name="fgac-walkthrough-basic"></a>
+# Tutorial: Configure a domain with the internal user database and HTTP basic authentication<a name="fgac-walkthrough-basic"></a>

 This tutorial covers another popular [fine\-grained access control](fgac.md) use case: a master user in the internal user database and HTTP basic authentication for OpenSearch Dashboards\.